310mc/https-310mc.github.io-tl/source/_posts/scout/comic_world.md

 {% endbubble %}

 {% bubble Kuro %}
-Haha… It’s a lil’ creepy to think that someone’s being drawn in a manga without their knowing.
+Haha… It’s a li’l creepy to think that someone’s being drawn in a manga without their knowing.
 {% endbubble %}

 {% bubble Keito %}